Poodle vs Labrador Retriever

 With Family Members

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Poodles with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Poodle calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: medium (40-70 lbs)